We receive a small commission if you click on the ads (selected by Google), or if you link to a product recommended by us.

 In most of our hotels recently, the WiFi service was excellent in the room as well as public areas.
 We have been in hotels in years past where the WiFi was only reliable in the lobby (not nice, but I can live with it).
 However, too many hotels are unconcerned if the WiFi or internet connection goes out ("The service man has been called and will hopefully be here sometime tomorrow.")

 If you have a Skype account for voice or video communications from your computer, they also have a service in many areas that provides you with WiFi even when you don't have access to the local (hotel) WiFi system.
-I have used the Skype WiFi system for a couple minutes at a time to check mail (about 20 cents per minute), rather than paying $25 or more per day for WiFi the fancy hotel.
+I have used the Skype WiFi system for a couple minutes at a time to check mail (about 20 cents per minute), rather than paying $25 or more per day for WiFi provided by the fancy hotel.

 The computer some hotels provide for use by hotel guests is not that great a deal, even if it is free.
 Many countries have different keyboards, and finding the characters you need, like the "@" to use in an email address, can be a challenge.